 Don’t be fooled by scammers.
 Remember that no one from the government will ask for your personal information by phone, email, or text.
 Do not give out any of the following: your Social Security number, credit card number, bank account number, or other personal information.
 Anyone who asks for such information is a scammer.
 Additionally, don’t be fooled by scammers who claim that you were overpaid and that you must send them money back by cash, gift card, or any other form of payment.

 Most individuals received the first stimulus payment in 2020 and the second stimulus payment in late 2020 or early 2021.
-If you did not receive one of these stimulus payments and believe you are eligible, the IRS states you can claim missing payments when you file your taxes for 2020.
+If you did not receive one of these stimulus payments and believe you are eligible, the IRS states you can claim missing payments when you file your taxes.
 You can check the IRS website for updates about stimulus payments.

 Recent Consumer Alerts and Updates: